 - had more than 10 partners in the past 6 months

-- engaged in unprotected anal sex
+- engaged in condomless anal sex

 - engaged in unsterile injecting drug use

-- engaged in group sexual activities.
+- engaged in group sex and drug use.

 Children born to HCV-positive mothers

-See section Antenatal and Perinatal Testing.
+See Section 8.
+Antenatal and Perinatal Testing for more information.

 Transmission and infection control in healthcare settings

-- In rare situations, clients of healthcare services may need to be offered testing as part of an outbreak investigation or due to failure of infection control
+- In rare situations, clients of healthcare services may need to be offered testing as part of an outbreak investigation or due to failure of infection control practices.

 Recommended baseline HCV testing for source person if known